Baptiste-Lecoutre/pokeemerald-expansion/README.md

 - Add legendary events
     - Gen1:
         - Articuno in Shoal Cave
-        - Moltres in Fiery path
+        - Moltres in Ember path
         - Zapdos in New Mauville
         - Mewtwo in a room of new mauville or in a lab, postgame
         - Mew in birth island
     - Gen2:
         - Dogs: roamers
         - Celebi: petalburg woods using unowns?
-        - Hooh & Lugia: Navel rock if available or ported?
+        - Hooh & Lugia: Navel rock
     - Gen3:
-        - Lati@s roamers?
+        - Lati@s both in southern island
         - Deoxys?
         - Jirachi?
     - Gen4: